tkim602/age-gender-prediction-openCV-transferLearning/README.md

 - **Face Detection**: Uses OpenCV's Haar Cascade Classifier to detect faces in an image.
 - **Age Prediction**: Predicts the age group of each detected face using a pre-trained age prediction model.
 - **Gender Prediction**: Determines the gender (male or female) of each detected face.
-- **Confidence Filtering**: Only displays predictions for age and gender if the model's confidence is above a certain threshold to improve reliability.
+- **Confidence Filtering**: Only displays predictions for age and gender if the model's confidengit is above a certain threshold to improve reliability.

 ## Future Improvement